jonnyreeves/js-logger/README.md

-# js-Logger Lightweight, unobtrusive, configurable JavaScript logger.
+# Lightweight, unobtrusive, configurable JavaScript logger.

 [logger.js](https://github.com/jonnyreeves/js-logger/blob/master/src/logger.js) will make you rich, famous and want for almost nothing - oh and it's a flexible abstraction over using `console.log` as well.